SaschaBrunnerCH/participatory-planning/README.md

 ## 5 steps to adopt the application to another planning area in another town

-This application is adoptable in just the following steps and can be used for every "Participatory Planning" in any town.
+This application is adoptable in the simple following steps and can be used for every "Participatory Planning" in any town.

 1. Create a new [Webscene](https://doc.arcgis.com/en/arcgis-online/reference/what-is-web-scene.htm) with data matching the area
     1. Create a [Webscene in ArcGIS Online](https://doc.arcgis.com/en/arcgis-online/get-started/get-started-with-scenes.htm)